wgx/blog.willgrant.org/_posts/2022-10-24-how-to-get-your-first-job-in-ux.markdown

 Speculative projects (often called "spec work" or similar) is where you _pretend_ to be working for a real paying client: but do all the work yourself for a portfolio piece.

 They’re great for a few reasons; first, they’re great practice.
-Setting yourself a challenge like "let’s redesign Instagram for the macOS desktop" or "Could I design an Uber-for-dog-sitting" is a doorway to a whole heap of new ideas and exploration.
+Setting yourself a challenge like "let’s redesign Bluesky for CarPlay" or "Could I design an Uber-for-dog-sitting" is a doorway to new ideas and exploration.
 You’ll flex those UX muscles and finish the process with a bit more practice under your belt.

-Second: they can help bulk out a beginner’s portfolio - obviously the hiring manager will know you didn’t actually work for Instagram, but you can demonstrate your process anyway.
+Second: they can help bulk out a beginner’s portfolio - obviously the hiring manager will know you didn’t *actually* work for Instagram, but you can demonstrate your process anyway.

 Finally: they look great to recruiters and hiring managers.
 A spec project shows your work and shows your interest in the field.
 Being curious and interested in design is very attractive to hiring managers.

 ### Volunteer projects